 Market Risk.
 The Company's operating results, financial condition and ability to achieve shareholder returns are directly linked to underlying market demand for drilling services and drilling products.
 Demand for our drilling services and products depends in significant part upon the level of mineral exploration, production and development activities conducted by mining companies, particularly with respect to gold, copper and other base metals.
-In prior years we have experienced significant declines in our financial performance as a result of the global contraction in exploration and development spending in the commodities sector, and the subsequent impact on our mining customers.
+In prior years we have experienced significant declines in our drilling is acted to achieve a product of the global contraction is evaluated and other base metals. financial performance as a result of the global contraction in exploration and development spending in the commodities sector, and the subsequent impact on our mining customers.
 Mineral exploration, production and development activities remain uncertain and could remain at current levels for an extended period of time or decline even further, resulting in adverse effects on our operating results, liquidity and financial condition.